 The Interesting History of Ghee Butter

 Ghee has been around for a very long time.
-How long is uncertain as it’s invention proceed the invention of paper and writing.
-The word itself comes from the sanskrit word meaning clarified butter.
+How long exactly is uncertain, since its invention precedes the invention of paper and writing.
+The word itself comes from the Sanskrit word meaning clarified butter.

-It’s been used in both Indian cooking and Ayvedic medicine for thousands of years.
-Although it’s enjoying popularity in recent years here in the U.S., it was mentioned as early as 1831 in a short story by Edgar Allan Poe and again in a 1863 cookbook.
+Although it’s enjoying popularity in recent years in the U.S., it was mentioned as early as 1831 in a short story by Edgar Allan Poe and again in an 1863 cookbook.

-Let’s back up to what ghee is.
 Ghee is a type of clarified butter.
-Clarifying butter is the process of heating butter to allow the milk solids and water to separate from the milk fats.
-The milk solids are skimmed off and the water evaporates leaving behind the fat.
+Clarifying butter is the process of heating butter to allow the milk solids (sugar and protein) and water to separate from the milk fats.
+The milk solids are skimmed off and the water evaporates, leaving behind the fat.

-The process of making ghee prolongs heat exposure which caramelizes the milk solids imprinting a distinctly nutty flavor in the ghee before being skimmed off.
-There is next to no water remaining in ghee.
+The process of making ghee involves prolonged heat exposure, which caramelizes the milk solids and imprints a distinctly nutty flavor in the ghee before it’s skimmed off.
+There is virtually no water remaining in ghee once the clarification process is complete.
 This prolongs the shelf life and makes it stable at room temp.

 Ghee has a distinctly robust flavor that many Indian and Middle Eastern dishes are known for.

-Here’s the nutritional breakdown of 1 tablespoon serving ghee[*]:
+Here’s the nutritional breakdown of 1 tablespoon of ghee[*]: